 By May 1 of each year, the Company will file with the Commission the experienced net over or undercollection of the GSC-2 associated with the above-identified costs that are incurred to provide generation supply for participating BUSS customers as of the end of the calendar month ending two months prior to the computation period, including applicable interest.
 Interest shall be computed monthly from the month the over or undercollection occurs to the month in which the overcollection is refunded or the undercollection is recouped.
 Interest on recoveries of undercollections shall be calculated at the prime rate of interest.
-Interest on refunds of overcollections shall be calculated at the prime rate of interest.
+Interest on refunds of overcollections shall be calculated at the prime rate of interest, not to exceed the legal rate of interest.